-The Juvenile Justice towards the prevention and treatment of juvenile delinquency and provides a framework for the protection, treatment and rehabilitation of children in the purview of the juvenile justice system.
+The Juvenile Justice towards the prevention and treatment of juvenile delinquency and provides a framework for the protection, treatment, and rehabilitation of children in the purview of the juvenile justice system.

 Rights of Juveniles:

-Condition of Child inmates in Juvenile Home, Meerut: Uttar Pradesh-
+The condition of Child inmates in Juvenile Home, Meerut: Uttar Pradesh-

 The commission on 26th Sep.
 2005 took suo-motu cognizance of a news item published in “Amar Ujala” on 21st September 2005, captioned “Massoomo k e Liye Kale se Kam Nahi Hai Jail”.
 According to the news item, 59 child accused were taken to the Meerut court for appearances before the magistrate on 20 September 2005.
 The van carrying 59 children was parked in an open area outside the court premises under direct sun for five hours and the inmates were not given food and water.

 It is a serious issue about violation of Child Rights the Commission directed its investigation team to visit Govind Ashram located at Juvenile court Saket.
-The team inquired about the factual allegations contained in newspaper within two weeks.
+The team inquired about the factual allegations contained in the newspaper within two weeks.

 The Former Chairman of the National Human Rights Commission (NHRC) Chairman Justice A.S.
 Anand stated, “Overcrowding throws every system out of gear and is found to be the root cause of the deplorable conditions in our jails”

 Justice Anand has written letters to the chief justices of all high courts suggesting regular holding of special courts in jails and their monitoring by either the chief justices themselves or a senior judge.

 Asking the Judiciary to address this problem, Justice Anand has proposed fast track courts to be held inside the prisons for the benefit of the under trails, which alone will help decongest the prisons.